DERACHAIN/aa-sdk/README.md

-const smartAccount = await createSmartAccountClient( index, // Index to create new Smart Account privateKey, // Private key for the account true // Optional: Set to true if using paymaster
+const smartAccount = await createSmartAccountClient( index, // Index to create new Smart Account privateKey, // Private key for the account true // Optional default true: Set to true if using paymaster );
-);

 const userOpReceipt = await sendUserOps( smartAccount,
   {to: '0x...', value: 1},
-  true // Optional: Set to true if using paymaster
+  false // Optional default false: Set to true if using paymaster );
-);

 const {